 In addition, stakeholders are working to jointly implement water, sanitation and hygiene (WASH) interventions in areas identified by the survey.
 These should have an impact on trachoma and other diseases of public health importance and improve the general quality of life for many people in Malawi.

-The trachoma mapping survey has been crucial in helping to spur the Malawi trachoma elimination programme to its current productive state.
-There is justified optimism Malawi will achieve trachoma elimination well before the 2020 deadline.
+The trachoma mapping exercise was crucial in helping to spur the Malawi trachoma elimination programme to its current productive state.
+There is justified optimism Malawi will achieve trachoma elimination before the December 2020 deadline.

-© Malawi Ministry of Health / London School of Hygiene and Tropical Medicine CC BY-NC-SA
+© Malawi Ministry of Health / London School of Hygiene & Tropical Medicine CC BY-NC-SA